Sea-Level Rise Local Coastal Program Amendment

 Coastal Commission Certification Process

-On October 14, 2019, the California Coastal Commission and City of Del Mar mutually agreed to postpone the public hearing (initially scheduled for October 16) to consider Del Mar’s Sea level Rise LCPA package (adopted October 2018).
-The continuance will allow time for the agencies to work together to see where this is common ground.
+On October 14, 2019, the California Coastal Commission and City of Del Mar mutually agreed to postpone the public hearing (initially scheduled for October 16, 2019) to consider Del Mar’s Sea level Rise LCPA package (adopted October 2018).
+The continuance was intended to allow time for the agencies to work together to see where this is common ground.
+The LCPA applications were resubmitted on January 15, 2020.
+At least seven coordination meetings have been held since that time in an effort to try and reach an agreement.

 View the City’s Report to City Council dated October 7, 2019, that includes analysis of the initial Coastal Commission staff recommendation: